 Mania, Hypomania, and Major Depressive Episodes

-People with bipolar disorder have what are called “mood episodes.”
+People with bipolar disorder have shifts in mood, or “mood episodes.”
 These can include manic, hypomanic, and depressive “episodes” characterized by intense emotions and behaviors.

 When an individual experiences a manic episode, it can last anywhere from a week to several months.
-The longer bipolar is untreated, the longer mania can last.
+The longer bipolar is untreated, the longer an episode of mania can last.